What does a world with automated social engineering look like?

 - We can make text bots that far more realistically imitate a conversation with a human.

-- We can make human quality speech from text.
-We can even imitate voices of a particular person extremely well.
+- We can make human-quality speech from text.
+We can even imitate the voice of a particular person extremely well.

 These capabilities can be combined to automatically create believable conversations with seemingly real people.

 How do we currently think about security and vulnerability disclosure?